Kranvagn4/Kranvagn4/README.md

 I like **different shades of blue** and multichromatic combinations.
 When I'm not pushing commits, you'll find me **drawing & sketching**, going on **long cycling rides**, deep-diving into **geopolitics**, or probably checking the latest upgrades on **the Su-57 or the ZTZ99A**.
-Occasionally summoned by friends for gaming sessions — *purely involuntary, I swear.*
+Randomly online when called by friends for gaming sessions — *purely by chance, ok?*

 ---